Honda CR-V: Facelift

 For the 2000 model year, the European, Australian and Asian CR-V models featured more drastic changes.
 Exterior alterations included a new front bumper, smoothed off rear bumper, and a smaller plastic radio antenna on the rear of the roof.
 Some of the paint options changed.
 European models received an enlarged Honda emblem on the front grille, and a new metallic yellow paint in certain markets.

 The engine was changed to the 2.0 L B20Z engine, producing 147 hp at 6,200 rpm and 133 lbft of torque at 4,500 rpm.
 This improved performance for the 3200 lb vehicle.
 Fuel economy of 23 mpgus city/28 mpgus highway (US) and price were not affected by the increase in power, which was the result of a higher compression ratio (9.6:1 compared to the B20B's 8.8:1), a new intake manifold, and slightly higher lift on the intake valves.
-This 16 percent increase in power resulted to a faster 0-60 mph of 8.6 seconds on the 5-speed manual 4wd.
+This 16 percent increase in power resulted to a faster 0–60 mph of 8.6 seconds on the 5-speed manual 4wd.

 In 2000, an SE (Special Edition) model was introduced in North America.
 The SE featured body-coloured bumpers and side moldings, a body-coloured hard spare tire cover, leather upholstery, CD/cassette audio deck, rear privacy glass, and chrome grille accent.
 Until 2001, the CR-V sold more than any other vehicle in its class.
 The North American models also received new exterior colours including Naples Gold Metallic and Taffeta White.
 Electron Blue was introduced in 2000 to replace Submarine Blue Pearl, while Satin Silver Metallic replaced Sebring Silver Metallic in 2001.
 However, that year, sales of the Ford Escape and its clone, the Mazda Tribute, surpassed those of the CR-V.

 The Australian higher specification model was called the "Sport".
 It was added at the time of the first facelift and included body-coloured bumpers, mirrors, door handles, and hard rear spare wheel cover.
 It also included alloy wheels, roof rails, and a large glass sunroof.
-The CR-V became the country's best-selling SUV in 2000, outselling the Toyota Land Cruiser for the first time.
+The CR-V became Australia's best-selling SUV in 2000, outselling the Toyota Land Cruiser for the first time.

 Safety

-The 1997–2001 model tested by the Insurance Institute for Highway Safety (IIHS) was the LX model with standard driver and passenger airbags.
+The 1997–2001 model tested by the Insurance Institute for Highway Safety (IIFHS) was the LX model with standard driver and passenger airbags.
 The car's structure received an acceptable rating, and the overall car received a marginal rating — as the dummy's left leg would have been broken.
 In addition to this lower body injury, the dummy's head went through the airbag which may have caused a minor concussion.
 The chest was well protected.

-Models equipped with an automatic transmission now had an overdrive cancel button that allowed the driver to lock the transmission in the first three gears to provide power for passing and climbing grades along with providing hill assist when stationary, known as "Grade Logic."
+Models equipped with an automatic transmission now had an override cancel button that allowed the driver to lock the transmission in the first three gears to provide power for passing and climbing grades along with providing hill assist when stationary, known as "Grade Logic."
 The pattern of the cloth on the seats was also redesigned, and the head restraints earned an acceptable rating from the IIHS for whiplash protection.